 Over the past decade, Twitter has grown from being a place where individuals could share their thoughts in rapid-fire format to serving as a prime source for brands to build relationships with their clients.
 Some brands, however, are truly the crème de la crème when it comes to managing their Twitter profiles.
-The best brands on Twitter offer aspiring social media marketers some terrific examples of the best ways to build a loyal following online.
+The following best brands on Twitter offer aspiring social media marketers some terrific examples of the best ways to build loyal marketing for law firms.

 Take some inspiration from some of these brands to create an outstanding social media marketing strategy for your law firm.
 Are there any other Twitter favorites you might add to this list?